leorambeau/Ada/README.md

 ### 1. Overview
 This method compares the long-term performance of NASDAQ ETFs, which are value-weighted, with equally-weighted portfolios built from individual stocks.
 It helps assess whether overall market performance is mainly driven by large-cap firms (“leaders”) or whether smaller companies (“followers”) also play a significant role.
-The method can be applied both globally (entire market) and by sector, using the ETF and stock data available in our datasets.
+The method can be applied both globally (entire market) and by sector, using the sectorial ETFs and stock data available in our datasets.

 ---